 The aim of the site is to give people a clear and better understanding of both Prevent and Channel, while providing signposting and support for people who are concerned that someone they know may be vulnerable to radicalisation.

-The site also has useful information around how to spot the signs that someone may be being radicalised and provides tips on how you can protect yourself.
+The site also has useful information about how to spot the signs that someone may be being radicalised, and provides tips on how you can protect yourself.

 Who to contact if you have a Prevent concern

 1. To report a concern

 Public Health Specialist – Community Safety, Lucy Macready

 Tackling extremist material is important to protect the public and prevent offences that incite or promote terrorism and extremism.